ProgrammerAL/Presentations-2025/orlando-code-camp-2025/presentation.md

 # What does a "Pit of Success" get us?

 - Guard Rails
 - Uniformity
 - Shift-Left
   - More work now, less work later

 ---

-# This session is:
+# This session is a set of Recommendations:

-- Recommendations
 - Some build on each other
 - Your call to use or not
 - Don't yell at me